Luis Robert Player Props: White Sox vs. Blue Jays

 Luis Robert At The Plate

-- Robert is batting .226 with six doubles, five home runs and three walks.
+- Robert has six doubles, five home runs and three walks while hitting .216.

-- Robert has picked up a hit in 13 of 22 games this year, with multiple hits six times.
+- Robert has reached base via a hit in 13 games this season (of 23 played), and had multiple hits in six of those games.

-- In 31.8% of his games this season, Robert has had at least one RBI.
-He's picked up more than one in 13.6% and driven in three or more of his team's runs in one contest.
+- Robert has had an RBI in seven games this year (30.4%), including three multi-RBI outings (13.0%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 11 games this year, with multiple runs three times.
+- He has scored in 11 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.